 The Benson-Hammond House

-In 1809, Thomas Benson, a sixth generation descendant of the first Benson immigrant to America, purchased 7 ½ acres of a property called “Addition to Timber Ridge” and, as tradition tells us, constructed a log cabin on the site where he lived with his wife, Nancy (1781 – 1814), daughters Elizabeth (b.
+In 1809, Thomas Benson, a sixth-generation descendant of the first Benson immigrant to America, purchased 7½ acres of a property called “Addition to Timber Ridge” near current day Linthicum.Tradition tells us that Benson constructed a log cabin on the site and lived there with his wife, Nancy (1781 – 1814), daughters Elizabeth (b.
 1807) and Anne (b. ~1811) and sons, Basil (1809-1882) and Joseph (1814 – 1882).

 The family’s holdings increased again in 1838 when Nancy’s father, Basil Smith, died and left his property to Nancy’s sons, Basil and Joseph.
 Basil subsequently built his own home, Lockwood, on a tract of land near today’s intersection of Nursery Road and the Baltimore-Washington Pkwy.

 In 1975, the Ann Arrundell County Historical Society entered into an agreement with the Maryland Aviation Administration, committing to restore and maintain the house in return for a long-term, $1/year lease.
-In 1982, the Benson-Hammond House, opened to visitors and, in 1990, it was placed on the National Register of Historic Places.
+In 1982, the Benson-Hammond House opened to visitors, and in 1990, it was placed on the National Register of Historic Places.